nakhonthai/M5DV/README.md

 - Push C KEY for PTT 3200 Voice Mode
 - Push B KEY for PTT 1600 V/D Mode
 - Push A hold and pwr/reset for Factory default.
+- Push A hold + B for Volume down / C for Volume up
+- Double Push A at hold + B for Mic down / C for Mic up

 ## M17-THA Reflector
 	Name: M17-THA